NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

-NATIONAL_FR_NAME - Canadian French name for the species SynonymName - synonym name, if the data was originally provided using this synonym DateReceived - date the the dataset was obtained from the provider Restrictions - N=Non-restricted; R=Restrictions apply to the record DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source DatasetSourceCitation - the citation of the dataset source, to be used for crediting the data provider
+NATIONAL_FR_NAME - Canadian French name for the species SynonymName - synonym name, if the data was originally provided using this synonym DateReceived - date the the dataset was obtained from the provider SensitivityRestrictionReason - the reason, if any, for sensitivity of or restrictions on the record DatasetName - label used by EBAR team to identify the dataset DatasetSourceName - the name of the dataset source DatasetSourceCitation - the citation of the dataset source, to be used for crediting the data provider